Non-Matriculated Graduate Student Status

 - As a non-matriculated graduate student (GSP), you may register for any graduate or undergraduate course available to you, provided that prerequisites, if any, are met.
 (If you anticipate being accepted into a graduate program at Stony Brook, check in advance with the respective academic department to ensure the courses are applicable to the graduate degree or certificate you seek.)

 - GSP students who wish to take courses in SPD programs will have their personal statements and transcripts reviewed by faculty directors before they will be admitted and allowed to enroll.
-Note: GSP students may not enroll in courses that originate out of the Educational Leadership or Higher Education Administration programs.
-(Exception: prospective students who apply to pursue a University badge).
+Note: GSP students may not enroll in courses that originate out of the Educational Leadership program.

 - Enrollment in a department's graduate courses does not entitle a GSP student to candidacy